BT boss urges next government to prioritise broadband rollout

 However, he had also been under pressure from shareholders to maintain dividend payouts to them.

-He agreed, and kept the dividend at 4.62p a share, despite raising the amount of capital expenditure by 3% to £1.9 billion.
+He agreed, and kept the dividend at 4.62p a share, despite raising the amount of capital expenditure by 3 per cent to £1.9 billion.

 Spending will go on upgrading 600 high street stores by bringing the BT name back to the high street.